Self-Assessment

 • Vigor (3 items): Feeling full of energy, mentally resilient, and eager to go to work

-• Dedication (3 items): Feeling enthusiastic, inspired, and proud of your work
+• Dedication (3 items): Excitement, sense of purpose, and feeling of accomplishment

-• Absorption (3 items): Being fully absorbed, losing track of time, and feeling happy when working intensely
+• Absorption (3 items): Losing track of time, deep focus, and satisfaction during concentrated work

 Scoring Method